Nerd Prescribed

 • A rough idea of what you want the site to say

-After the build, you have two options:
+After the build, you have two options.

-Self-managed (€0/month): You receive the finished site and handle hosting, updates, and security yourself.
-You need basic technical knowledge or a separate hosting provider.
+Self-managed (€0/month extra): You receive the finished site and handle hosting, updates, and security yourself.
+You need basic technical knowledge or a hosting account.

 • Hosting

-• Security updates
+• Security updates and patching

 • Daily backups

-• Performance monitoring
+• Uptime monitoring

-• Priority support
+• Priority support (8 tickets/month)

 You keep your website.
 It doesn't disappear.